rlorca/http4k/src/docs/blog/a_retrospective/index.md

 So - we did what any good dev team would do and replaced the magic function loading mechanism with a more developer friendly API working by class extension.
 Fear not readers - the guilty parties have been appropriately punished, and it (probably) won't happen again. 😉

-One other piece of interesting research which came out and somewhat vindicated the dependency-lite approach of [http4k] was [Cold Start War](https://mikhail.io/2018/08/serverless-cold-start-war/), which performed a lot of experiments and concluded that:
+One other piece of interesting research which came out and somewhat vindicated the dependency-lite approach of [http4k] was [Cold Start War], which performed a lot of experiments and concluded that:

-##### *"As expected, the dependencies slow the loading down.
-You should keep your Functions lean, otherwise, you will pay in seconds for every cold start."*
+##### **"As expected, the dependencies slow the loading down.
+You should keep your Functions lean, otherwise, you will pay in seconds for every cold start." - Mikhail Shilkov**

 For production deployments, we continue to recommend the use of a tool such as Proguard or R8 to massively reduce the size of packaged Serverless Function JAR file.
 The [http4k] serverless modules also ship with zero or minimal dependencies to avoid any transitive bloat that might occur.